theBrianCui/CSC-143-Notes/10.01_IntelliJ_TDD_Debugging_Interfaces/README.md

  - *Iterable*: describes classes which can be iterated over

- - *Iterator*: describes classes which iterate over a list or sequence
+ - *Iterator*: describes classes which iterate over a sequence or structure

  - *Comparable*: describes classes which can be compared (ordered)